dsarra1018/Gro/README.md

 # Gro

 ## Description
 Gro is an application that lets mentee search and mentor.
 Gro is a play on grow and guro /gu•ro/, a Filipino word that means teacher.

+## Dependencies
+- cs50
+- Flask
+- Flask-Session
+- requests